-We’ve previously spoken to the experts about what to eat when you’re trying to conceive, and now we want to take a closer look at some of the diet tips floating around about natural gender selection of the pink variety.
+We’ve previously spoken to the experts about what to eat when you’re trying to conceive, and tips to increase your chances of conceiving a baby boy.
+Now we want to take a closer look at some of the diet tips floating around about natural gender selection of the pink variety.

 Of course, it’s important to point out that anyone looking to dramatically change their current diet should speak to their doctor or a registered dietician for individualised advice.

-A study published in Reproductive BioMedicine Online Journal found women who kept a strict diet high in calcium and magnesium, and low in sodium and potassium greatly increased their chances of conceiving a girl.
+A study published in the Reproductive BioMedicine Online Journal found women who kept a strict diet high in calcium and magnesium and low in sodium and potassium greatly increased their chances of conceiving a girl.

-Examples of foods high in the ‘girl friendly’ stuff include cheese, milk, butter, nuts and beans.
+Examples of foods high on the ‘girl friendly’ list include cheese, milk, butter, nuts and beans.
 While foods such as bananas and potatoes should be avoided as they are considered more ‘boy friendly’.

 Consume acid-forming foods

-According to howtoconceiveagirlnaturally.org foods that are acid producing, not necessarily acidic, should be consumed by women hoping for a girl.
+According to the blog, howtoconceiveagirlnaturally.org, foods that are acid producing, but not necessarily acidic, should be consumed by women hoping for a girl.

-Here are the acid-producing food that are most important:
+Here are the acid-producing foods that are most important: